romainsimon/romainsimon/README.md

 # Hey, I'm Romain Simon

-📧 I am the founder and former CTO of [Datananas](https://www.datananas.com), a sales engagement SaaS I started in 2014 and which [acquired by Sarbacane](https://www.sarbacane.com/datananas) in 2020.
+📧 I am the founder of [Melies](https://melies.co), an AI filmmaking platform

-🌱 In 2021, I left Datananas and started building [Beanvest](https://beanvest.com), an investment portfolio SaaS.
+Previously, I founded [Datananas](https://www.datananas.com), a sales engagement SaaS I started in 2014 and which [acquired by Sarbacane](https://www.sarbacane.com/datananas) in 2020, and [Beanvest](https://beanvest.com), an investment portfolio SaaS.

 🌎 In 2022, I decided to take a year off to travel around the world until 2023.